Last Updated on January 4, 2022 by Michelle Ball

 What is In a School SST Plan?

 However, the bad thing about school SST plans is that they are not enforceable similar to a 504 Plan or IEP (Individualized Education Program– special education plan).
-In other words, parents cannot go in later and say- “You were supposed to do x, y and z for Johnny per the SST!” and file some claim against the school for a legal remedy.
+In other words, parents cannot easily go in later and say- “You were supposed to do x, y and z for this student per the SST!” and file some claim against the school for a legal remedy in court or with an administrative agency.

 SST’s are Great in Theory